truth-josstice/dev1002_assessment03/README.md

     - In the PostgreSQL shell, run the following command:

        ```SQL
-       CREATE USER c_tracker_dev WITH PASSWORD '123456';
+       CREATE USER <your_username> WITH PASSWORD '<your_password>';
        ```

     - Grant the user permissions needed to work with public schema and database:

        ```SQL
-       GRANT ALL PRIVILEGES ON DATABASE climbing_tracer_db TO c_tracker_dev; --> Grants CRUD functions for database to user
+       GRANT ALL PRIVILEGES ON DATABASE climbing_tracker_db TO <your_username>; --> Grants CRUD functions for database to user, change the database name here if changed in step 6
-       GRANT ALL ON SCHEMA public TO c_tracker_dev; --> Grants table CRUD functions to user
+       GRANT ALL ON SCHEMA public TO <your_username>; --> Grants table CRUD functions to user
        ```

     - Close the PostgreSQL shell using `\q`